dortania/vanilla-laptop-guide-legacy/preparations/online-installer.md

 4. Run `mkfs.vfat -F 32 -n "EFI" /dev/<your partition>` to format the 200MB block to FAT32 and to name it "EFI"
 5. Mount the USB by running `mount /dev/<your partition> /mnt`
 6. `cd` to your USB by running `cd /mnt` and create a folder with `mkdir com.apple.recovery.boot`.
 This will be where we put the Recovery image.
-7. `cd` to the .pkg you downloaded under `macOS downloads` in the gibmacos folder
+7. `cd` to the .pkg you downloaded under `macOS downloads` in the gibMacOS folder
 8. Make sure `p7zip-full` is installed
     * `sudo apt install p7zip-full` for Ubuntu/Ubuntu based
     * `sudo pacman -S p7zip` for Arch